 Would you like to know when a deposit is made, check cleared, bill paid or a withdrawal takes place on one of your accounts?
 Sign up for Account Alerts and you will be notified regarding any account activity that you consider important.

-This free service is offered directly through Online Banking and alerts can be sent either via e-mail or text message (standard text messaging rates may apply).
+This free service is offered directly through Online Banking and alerts can be sent either via e-mail, secure message, push alert or text message (standard text messaging rates may apply).
 Choose the most convenient method for your lifestyle.

 Available Alerts & Notifications